Di (Five Barbarians): Language

-The Di language is poorly known.
+The Di language is poorly known apart from being described as different from Chinese, but similar to the Qiang.
 Only a few special Di names and place names have been preserved in old Chinese books.
-The Di are thought to have been of proto-Tibetan origin, though there is a widespread belief among Chinese scholars that the Di spoke a Turkic language.
+The Di are thought to have been of proto-Tibetan origin, though there is a minor theory among some scholars that the Di spoke a Turkic language.